Bang (Blur song): Music video

-The music video|video for "Bang", directed by Willy Smax, features the band in west London at night.
+The music video for "Bang", directed by Willy Smax, features the band in west London at night.
 Time-lapse photography of night-time traffic was used, creating streaks of light from cars' headlights.
 Black-and-white performance shots were also included.
 In later years Dave Rowntree expressed his love of the video, stating it as his favorite of the Blur catalogue.
 The video itself went generally unnoticed during its time of release and of all the promos, gets the least airplay on television.
 The video has been aired quite frequently on MTV Rocks, though, as part of their Blur Top 40 list, of which it features at 26.
 A vinyl copy of Beatles for Sale by the Beatles, Blonde on Blonde by Bob Dylan, and Forever Changes by Love can be found in the music video when Graham Coxon is seen playing his guitar.
 The board game the band is playing whilst sat at the table is Scrabble.

 The music video bears similarity to "Tomorrow Comes Today" by frontman Damon Albarn's later project Gorillaz due to its shots of London and the Centre Point building.